 The ice maker fill tube can become blocked by ice.
 This can reduce the amount of water that flows into the ice maker and eventually lead to no ice production.
 If your ice maker fill tube is frozen, this may be a sign of something more serious, so it’s recommended to call a qualified technician.

-Freezer Temperature is Too High
+Freezer Temperature Is Too High

 If the freezer temperature is too high, the ice maker won’t be able to produce ice.
 The ideal freezer temperature for a Sub-Zero ice maker is at or below five degrees Fahrenheit.
 If the freezer temperature is higher than this, you’ll need to adjust it.

 These are some common reasons why your Sub-Zero ice maker might not be producing enough ice.
-If you’re still having trouble, feel free to reach out to our Sub-Zero experts DeserTech.
+If you’re still having trouble, feel free to reach out to our Sub-Zero refrigeration experts DeserTech.